The current picture

 Britain's relationship with energy is changing.
 Generation, distribution, demand and supply – Britain's 2050 net zero goal means every element is being re-engineered and re-imagined.

 Digitisation is powering this transformation and data lies at its heart – with more and more data being generated every day.
-476 million messages a month are sent on DCCs network, and over the next 5 years the number will grow massively as more meters are connected.
+Millions of messages are sent on DCCs network each month , and over the next 5 years the number will grow massively as more meters are connected.

 Smart meters are already benefiting society and improving millions of lives.